Bernard Cribbins: Doctor Who and Wombles star dies aged 93

 Born in Oldham in 1928, Cribbins left school at 13 and found work as an assistant stage manager at a local theatre club, taking on small acting roles before serving an apprenticeship at the Oldham Repertory Theatre.

-The actor became well-known in the UK for having a string successful novelty records in the 1960s such as The Hole in the Ground and Right Said Fred.
+The actor became well-known in the UK for having a string successful novelty records in the 1960s such as Right Said Fred and The Hole in the Ground - a monologue which Noel Coward selected as one of his Desert Island discs.

 He also appeared in comedy films like including Two-Way Stretch.